Frequently Asked Questions

 11. I didn't receive a report card.
 Why not?

 Anyone who completes education with MBAG in the calendar year will receive a "report card" showing which meetings or classes they attended and credits earned.
-If you did not attend MBAG education events (or attended but did not complete the entire program,) you will not receieve a report card and are not eligible to participate for that year.
+If you did not attend MBAG education events (or attended but did not complete the entire program,) you will not receive a report card and are not eligible to participate for that year.

 If you believe that you did complete MBAG education sessions, contact the association office so that we can investigate your situation.